-Getting back to the basics of conversation is not difficult and a much needed skill for any job interview, dating opportunity, or social engagement.
+Getting back to the basics of conversation is not difficult and a much-needed skill for any job interview, dating opportunity, or social engagement.
 In these environments, technology is still shunned and for good reason.
-But what makes a good dialogue?
+But what makes good dialogue?
 Here are the ten commandments of a good conversation.

 - Consistent eye contact.
 Staring someone in the eyes for a long period of time without glancing away on occasion is creepy.
 Conversely, refusing to make any eye contact at all leaves the other person feeling uncomfortable.
 There is a balance in between where the eye contact is consistent yet there are periods of time when a person looks the other way especially when thinking.